woman on phone looking out of window

 Under the Litigation & Settlements Strategy HMRC ought to share the risks that they have identified.
 It should also be remembered that an overriding condition is that any data requested in a formal information notice must be ‘reasonably required’ for the purposes of checking the recipient’s (or someone else’s if it is a third-party notice) tax position.

-8. If appropriate, discuss COP9 and the CDF with the appointed specialist advisor whether or not the letter from FIS refers to it.
+9. If relevant, discuss COP9 and the CDF with the appointed specialist advisor whether or not the letter from FIS refers to it.

 The CDF is a very good place to be if tax fraud needs to be rectified as it guarantees immunity from prosecution for that fraud.
-The CDF is a very thorough process and is therefore onerous and complex, but an experienced specialist will be able to guide you smoothly through it without too much interference from HMRC, eventually leading to a settlement covering the tax, interest and penalty thereby closing the whole matter once and for all without any criminal conviction.
+The CDF is a very thorough process and is therefore onerous and complex, but an experienced Tax Resolutions specialist will be able to manage the case, provide a buffer between you and HMRC and guide you smoothly through it.
+This will end with a settlement covering any tax, interest and penalties, thereby closing the whole matter once and for all without any criminal trial.

-As already noted, the CDF is a very good place to be in tax fraud cases but that is only true if a full and frank disclosure is made, with cards placed fully face up on the table.
+As already noted, the CDF is a very good place to be in tax fraud cases, but only if a full and frank disclosure is made.
 Anything less is self-defeating as it means the past is not fully closed and leaves the taxpayer open to prosecution for the issues not fully declared.
-Again, an experienced specialist will undertake a thorough examination of the relevant issues and will discuss any concerns or gaps identified that arise during that process as well as liaising closely with HMRC to make sure that all their concerns are properly and thoroughly addressed.
+Again, an experienced Tax Resolutions specialist will undertake a thorough examination of all the relevant issues and will discuss any concerns or gaps identified that arise during that process as well as liaising closely with HMRC to make sure that all their concerns are properly and thoroughly addressed.

 Having said all of the above, if there is genuinely nothing to disclose then it is not appropriate to try and shoehorn something into a disclosure position.
-It may be that HMRC’s initial concerns are misguided and are capable of explanation.
+It may be that, on occasion, HMRC’s initial concerns are misguided and are capable of explanation.

-The FIS team does not undertake projects lightly and so any letter from them must be taken seriously.
-The opening letter can provide an experienced specialist with a lot of useful information about the nature of the challenge and the tools to advise on how to progress the case and protect the taxpayer as appropriate.
-Dealing with the FIS and HMRC’s powers is complex with many potential intricacies to consider and any case should be worked on with expert input from a specialist.
+The Fraud Investigation Service team does not undertake projects lightly and so any letter from them must be taken seriously.
+The opening letter can seem daunting but can also provide an experienced Tax Resolutions specialist with a lot of useful intelligence about the nature of the challenge, and how to progress the case giving the taxpayer appropriate protection.
+Dealing with the FIS and HMRC’s powers is complex with many potential intricacies to consider, and any such case should be progressed with expert input from a specialist in tax investigation and disclosure matters.

 For more information, or to discuss your position, please get in touch with John Cassidy or your usual Crowe contact.